Kids these days.

 With a little luck, their dreams and ambitions might rub off.

-About the author: This post was written by teacher Penny from She Picks Up Pennies.
-She’s an educator in her early thirties who lives in the ‘burbs of a big Midwestern city with my husband and baby.
+Penny is an educator in her early thirties who lives in the ‘burbs of a big Midwestern city with my husband and baby and writes on her blog at She Picks Up Pennies.
 In three years, they paid down over $85,000 worth of debt on two teachers’ salaries, thanks to some serious savings and extra side hustling.